chiefcipher/cipher/README.md

-- 👋 Hi, I’m @devwithsammy
+- 👋 Hi, I’m @chiefcipher
-- 👀 I’m interested in wesite development
+- 👀 I’m interested in website development
-- 🌱 I’m currently learning SCSS
+- 🌱 I’m currently learning SCSS and node.js
 - 💞️ I’m looking to collaborate on projects that require my frontend skills
 - 📫 Reach me on samuelyakubu737@gmail.com or +2349075859285